 The emergence of a famous term

 The term dinosaur, Dinosauria in academic Greek, was coined in 1842 by the naturalist Richard Owen, who was in charge of the Natural History Department of the British Museum, and a renowned naturalist, anatomist, and geologist.
-The term means "terrible lizard" and this allowed him to group together a series of recent finds of fossil animals that, because of their large size and anatomical characteristics, were very different from known animal forms, both present and extinct, including at that time the first three dinosaurs described in the scientific literature: Megalosaurus, Iguanodon, and Hylaeosaurus.
+The term means "terrible lizard" and this allowed him to group a series of recent finds of fossil animals that, because of their large size and anatomical characteristics, were very different from known animal forms, both present and extinct, including at that time the first three dinosaurs described in the scientific literature: Megalosaurus, Iguanodon, and Hylaeosaurus.

 We now know that the original term "lizard" is somewhat inaccurate, since they comprise reptiles with great diversity.
 Now historical-paleontological research has determined that several specimens described in the 17th and 18th centuries probably belonged to dinosaurs, but at that time they were assigned as bones of giants, there was even a discipline called gigantology; or else they were considered to be dragons, fish, mammals, all of them of great size.